RTradeLtd/libp2p-lora-transport/README.md

 Using these two functions we can then implement a LibP2P transport, satisfying the "Write" and "Read" interfaces, where "Read" means to read data coming out the serial interface, and "Write" means to write data out the LoRa interface.

+## Serial Communications

+The serial interface on the arduino is used to allow our LibP2P nodes access to the LoRa module.
+Anytime data is sent from the arduino to the LibP2P node, messages are wrapped in `^`.
+For example, should we wish to send a message to another LoRa node thats says `hello` we should send `^hello^`.
+Controlling the LoRa bridge is done via single letter "control characters".
+The current control characters are:

+* `1` - Toggle debug mode
+  * Debug mode switches processing so that anytime a LoRa packet is received, debug information is sent thorugh the serial interface containing the RSSI, SNR, and Error Frequency of the LoRa packet.

 ## Possible Variations:

 * Instead of a transport, have it be a "protocol", where supporting hosts can provide access to a type of protocol, that allows reading/writing from the LoRa interface